 An Amplifier or an operational amplifier (op-amp) circuit is commonly used in the automation, control and other electronic circuits for marine applications.
-The applied input signal is normally a voltage or a current signal.
+The applied input signal is usually a voltage or a current signal.
 The purpose of an amplifier is to produce an output signal larger than that of the input signal.

-Purpose of Amplifier Circuit
+Use of Amplifier Circuit

-As the name suggest, the purpose of an amplifier or an op amp is to amplify or increase the input signal to produce an output signal which is much larger than that of the input, with a similar waveform as that of the input.
+As the name suggests, the purpose of an amplifier or an op amp is to amplify or increase the input signal to produce an output signal which is much larger than that of the input, with a similar waveform as that of the input.

 The main change in the output signal will be the increase in the power level.
 This additional power is supplied by a D.C voltage which is externally provided.
 The output signal is controlled by the input signal in an amplifier.

 In Electronic component, which are compact, small signal amplifiers are commonly used devices as they have the capability to raise a relatively small input signal to a larger magnitude.
 For example from a Sensor such as a photo-device, into a much larger output signal to drive a relay, lamp or loudspeaker.